Elan Language Reference

 Compile Errors and Warnings

-Q: What is the difference between a compile error and a warning.
-A: A warning usually indicates that the fix may involved adding some more code, for example adding a definition for an unknown identifier.
+A: A warning usually indicates that the fix may involve adding some more code, for example adding a definition for an unknown identifier.
 An error usually indicates that you will need to alter code to fix the error.
 But they are similar in that you will not be able to run your program until the issues are fixed.
 In all programming languages it is a good practice 'treat all compile warnings as errors' i.e. fix them as soon as you see them appear.

 Expression must be ...

-An expression, when evaluated, results in a value of a type that is not compatible with its 'target', for example: if the result of the expression is being assigned to an existing variable, or if an expression is defined 'inline' as an argument into a method call.
+An expression, when evaluated, results in a value of a Type that is not compatible with its 'target', for example: if the result of the expression is being assigned to an existing variable, or if an expression is defined 'inline' as an argument into a method call.

 Cannot use 'this' outside class context